Zayant21/inanutshell/README.md

 **``` '::ns 'user prompt'; any text'```** will result **``` `response message` any text```**

-## Environment Variables
+## Requirments

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following variables to your background.js file.
+To learn more about getting - [API_KEY](https://platform.openai.com/docs/api-reference/introduction)

 `API_KEY`